Student Tech Requirements

 1. Do I really have to supply a portable computer?

 Yes.
 Many Graphic Design and photography classes and studios directly integrate computing technology in the classroom and in many cases students are expected to bring their laptops to class to work on assignments.
-While the Department of Art & Design does have computer labs, these labs have schedule and/or access limitations, so your own machine is often the best way to get work done on time.
+While the Department of Art & Design does have computer labs, most of these labs have a schedule and/or access limitations, so your own machine is often the best way to get work done on time.

 2. What if I want to purchase a different brand or model of computer?